 Generally, moisturizers are specially designed for dry, normal, combination or oily skin.
 Self-service skincare has grown to include moisturizers geared toward acne, Rosacea and eczema sufferers.

 Moisturizers, as a cosmetic, call into question their validity in any skincare regimen.

 However, many cosmetic counters and drugstore aisles shelve moisturizers that are appropriated for skin with these characteristics.

 The Makings of a Moisturizer

-- Humectants – Performing best in highly humid environments, humectants, such as glycerin, alpha hydroxy and lactic acid, attract water from the air to hydrate and lock moisture into the skin.
+- Humectants – Performing best in highly humid environments, humectants, such as glycerin, alpha hydroxy and lactic acid, attract water from the air to hydrate and lock moisture into the skin (source).

-- Emollients – Often water or oil based and derived from plant, animal and mineral oils, as well as Shea and cocoa butters, emollients inhabit the space between the cells to lubricate and soften rough skin and give creams and lotions their rich silky texture, mimicking the substances skin makes naturally.
-Emollients listed on labels include: urea, glycerin, lanolin, mineral oil, petrolatum and silicones.
+- Emollients – Often water or oil-based and derived from plant, animal and mineral oils, as well as Shea and cocoa butter, emollients inhabit the space between the cells to lubricate and soften rough skin and give creams and lotions their rich silky texture, mimicking the substances skin makes naturally.
+Emollients listed on labels include: urea, glycerin, lanolin, mineral oil, petrolatum and silicones (source).

-- Fragrance – Common additives to moisturizers and skincare products as whole provide little value other than to mask the odors of ingredients.
+- Fragrance – Common additives to moisturizers and skincare products as a whole provide little value other than to mask the odors of ingredients.
 Additionally, fragrances often irritate sensitive skin causing rashes, redness, itching, burning and other allergic reactions and sensitivities.

 - Preservatives – Required to extend the shelf-life of a variety of products, preservatives are necessary to repetitive-use products such as moisturizers that consist of water and/or oil as they are open to increased bacterial contamination with each use.
 Preservatives commonly used in moisturizers include: parabens, hydantoin or quaternium-from the formaldehyde family, EDTA and alcohols.